Undergraduate BSc (Hons)

 Employment and stats

-A bioscientist using equipment
+Biochemistry graduate using equipment

 Employment

 With training allowing you to develop your own personal skill set in laboratory science, theoretical science and softer skills ready for the working world, this programme will enhance your employability and personal development, allowing you to enter the working world with an enhanced and divergent skill set.
-Here in the North West there is a burgeoning life sciences and chemical sciences sector, and this course is aligned to the demand for skills that this industry is generating.
+Here in the North West there is a burgeoning life sciences and chemical sciences sector, and this biochemistry course is aligned to the demand for skills that this industry is generating.

 Biochemistry is at the cutting-edge of research and is an exceptionally versatile scientific discipline with opportunities in the field continuing to grow and develop.
 The knowledge and methods developed by biochemists are applied to all fields of medicine and agriculture as well as many chemical and health related industries.
 Biochemistry is also unique in providing teaching and research in both protein structure and function, and genetic engineering - the two basic components of the rapidly expanding field of biotechnology.

-This course is ideal if you are interested in a career in the biotechnology, pharmaceutical, food or brewing industries, as well as in clinical or other biomedical areas such as forensic science and analytical biochemistry.
-Our graduates are employed across bioscience by companies such as AstraZeneca and the Cancer Research UK Manchester institute, or many carry on to further study.
+This biochemistry course is ideal if you are interested in a career in the biotechnology, pharmaceutical, food or brewing industries, as well as in clinical or other biomedical areas such as forensic science and analytical biochemistry.
+Our graduates are employed across bioscience by companies such as AstraZeneca and the Cancer Research UK Manchester Institute, or many carry on to further study.
 Additionally, biochemists with knowledge of physiology are in demand in sports science, in healthcare and hospitals and in the pharmaceutical industry, as well as in research establishments and other areas of bioscience.

 Further study